L1-An/YuSeriesDocs/src/plugins/yuseries/YuIllustration/unlocker/PickupItem.md

 - `item total-amount` returns the total amount of the picked-up item.
 - `item pick-amount` returns the amount of items picked up this time.

+@tab Variable

+## type
+Returns the name of the picked-up item type

+## display-name
+Returns the display name of the picked-up item

 @tab Example

 ```yaml